KieMerr17/noughts-crosses/README.md

 1. As a first time user, I want to know what the page is about upon arrival
 2. As a first time user, I want to know the rules associated with Noughts and Crosses
 3. As a first time user, I want to know where i will be playing the game
-4. As a first time user, I want to know
 #### Returning User
-5. As a retruning user, I want to be able to see my scores of games won vs games lost
+4. As a retruning user, I want to be able to see my scores of games won vs games lost
-6. As a retruning user, I want to be able to reset my scores and clear all previous scores
+5. As a retruning user, I want to be able to reset my scores and clear all previous scores

 #### Site Owner
-7. As the site owner, I want users to feel challenged in their games
+6. As the site owner, I want users to feel challenged in their games
-8. As the site owner, I want users to have a full understanding of the layout of the page and where to play the game
+7. As the site owner, I want users to have a full understanding of the layout of the page and where to play the game
-9. As the site owner, I want users to see if a page cannot be found, 404 page.
+8. As the site owner, I want users to see if a page cannot be found, 404 page.

 ## Design